SheCodesAustralia/workshopcontent/content/django/06_django_urls/_index.md

 # Django URLs

-We're about to build our first webpage: a homepage for your blog!
+This is exciting - we're about to build our home page for our bakery app!
 But first, let's learn a little bit about Django URLs.

 ## What is a URL?

 A URL is a web address.
-You can see a URL every time you visit a website – it is visible in your browser's address bar.
-(Yes! `127.0.0.1:8000` is a URL!
+You can see a URL every time you visit a website. (`127.0.0.1:8000` is a URL!
 And `https://shecodes.com.au/` is also a URL.)

 ![URL](images/url.png)

 Every page on the Internet needs its own URL.
+Remember that letters analogy way back at the start?
+The URL is like your address, so the post office knows where to send your mail.
+Now imagine you live in an apartment building, you might need a way to differentiate your apartment from Bob's next door.
+In addresses that might be an apartment number or unit number within a building.
+In a URL it might be something like shecodes.com.au/mentor vs shecodes.com.au/shop - same building but different apartments.

 This way your application knows what it should show to a user who opens that URL.
-In Django, we use something called `URLconf` (URL configuration).
-URLconf is a set of patterns that Django will try to match the requested URL to find the correct view.
+In Django, we use something called `URLconf` (URL configuration), which is a set of patterns that Django will try to match the requested URL to find the correct view.

 ## How do URLs work in Django?